 - Stay at a minimum of six feet from those who are not part of your travel party.

 - Carry and use sanitizer with at least 60% alcohol.

 It is essential for anyone visiting a new destination to stay updated with the CDC’s guidelines.
 As time passes, more people will be vaccinated, and the rates of COVID-19 will change.
 In response, the CDC will update their recommendations to reflect the available scientific evidence and conditions.
 In the meantime, our team recommends everyone continue practicing social distancing and stay aware.

 Traveling During COVID For Rehab

 Traveling during the pandemic is possible.
 If you or a loved one are interested in traveling for rehab, reach out for help.
-Contact one of our treatment providers so they can help answer your rehab-related questions.
+Contact a treatment provider who can help answer your rehab-related questions.
 Do not wait another day.